EASE COST OF LIVING PRESSURES AND CREATE JOBS

 - Building more public housing, instead of selling it off to developers.

 Build community not prisons

 Instead of building more prisons, we can use this public money for early-intervention programs that keep people away from crime in the first place.
 Instead of building more private toll roads, we can improve our strained public transport system and build smarter road projects.
-Instead of propping up native forest logging, we can invest in protecting our environment.
+Instead of propping up environmental destruction, we can invest in protecting our environment.